-Canon 5D versus Sony A7R III
+Canon 5D vs Sony A7R III

-The Canon EOS 5D and the Sony Alpha A7R III are two digital cameras that were announced, respectively, in August 2005 and October 2017.
+The Canon EOS 5D and the Sony Alpha A7R III are two digital cameras that were revealed to the public, respectively, in August 2005 and October 2017.
 The 5D is a DSLR, while the A7R III is a mirrorless interchangeable lens camera.
 Both cameras are equipped with a full frame sensor.
-The Canon has a resolution of 12.7 megapixel, whereas the Sony provides 42.2 MP.
+The Canon has a resolution of 12.7 megapixels, whereas the Sony provides 42.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7R III is notably smaller (29 percent) than the Canon 5D.
 Moreover, the A7R III is markedly lighter (27 percent) than the 5D.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.